Kakamotobi/Learned/Backend/Node/01-Node-JS.md

 ## Brief History
 - JavaScript used to only be in the browser.
 However, Ryan Dahl took JavaScript outside of the browser and made it possible for it to be an ordinary general-purpose programming language such as Python, Java, C.
 - Hence, it became possible to use JavaScript to make anything you want including backend, write scripts to rename files, upload files, process images, etc.
-- With the birth of Node JS, JavaScript was no longer limited to the browser.
+- With the birth of Node.js, JavaScript was no longer limited to the browser.

 ## Node REPL in Terminal
 - `node`